Payins SDK Integration Guide

 "reference_id": "0bd7f7f0-cf26-495f-b2df-e8afe8481ba3"

-, the next step is to initiate the Pay SDK flow.
+}After successfully calling POST /client_auth_token, the next step is to initiate the Payins SDK flow.
 See the example below for how to implement this in a React application.
-Keep in mind that if you're using a Native Mobile App (Swift, Flutter, etc) instead of using zh-web-sdk
+Keep in mind that if you're using a Native Mobile App (Swift, Flutter, etc) instead of using zh-web-sdk you should follow the WebView approach, described here.

 import React from 'react';